 Red flags: They don't know much about the company.
 If a candidate is serious and enthusiastic, they should have done some basic research.

-Red flags: Candidates who are unable to answer the question, or give an answer that is far above market.
-Shows that they have not done research on the market rate, or have unreasonable expectations.
+Red flags: A candidate who is unable to answer the question, or gives an answer that is far above market.
+This shows they have not done research on the market rate, or have unreasonable expectations.

 Red flags: No solid answer, answers that don't align with what the job actually offers, or uninspired answers that show your position is just another of the many jobs they're applying for.